mbezjak/NixNoteOrg/README.md

 Linux this might be more useful than the original EverOrg project because there are no official Evernote desktop client on Linux.
 Unofficial client is NixNote2 that has slightly different export format (nnex).
-The good news is that you can automate all of the steps to have a simple export script.
+The good news is that you can automate the steps as a simple non interactive script.

 ## Prerequisites